coderefinery/git-intro/_episodes/01-start-existing-repo.md

 ## Why

-- Often our first contact with Git is an existing repository.
+- Often our first contact with Git is an existing repository, and it is relatively easy to contribute to them.
 - The existing repository is often on GitHub (but this demonstration applies equally well to GitLab or Bitbucket).
-- See the big picture before we focus.
+- Most of the git commands we are about to learn can be done in the browser, which is a more intuitive way to get started.
-- Git commands that we will learn in the following session will make more sense.
+- It's good to see the social aspect to know what our end goal is.

 ---

 ## Do not worry

-- If you are new to Git, many concepts will be new and a bit magic, we will revisit and explain them later.
+- If you are new to version control, don't focus on what we do.
+Focus on what comes out of it.
 - When browsing a GitHub repository we are looking at **two layers**.
 Later we will explain what is in the Git layer and what is in the GitHub layer.